ecodan/kaggle-decmeg2014/README.md

 - Tried running on average of time series and average accross all sensors and ended up with ~50% on both

+- Based on research paper noting that physioligical differences cause "feature shifts" betweek patients, PCA is a dead approach

 To Do:
 - try different PCA sizes